Copy Field values between different records

 &Record1.copyfieldsTo(&record2);

-However, if &record1 and &record2 are not base on the same record type this is not supported.
-It is very easy to write a function that will copy like name fields between records that are not based on the same underlying record object.
+However, if &record1 and &record2 are not based on the same record type this is not supported.
+It is very easy to write a function that will copy like named fields between records that are not based on the same underlying record object.

 Here is the code.
 The parameter names should be obvious.